sophia-zube/incari-doc/modules/project-settings/mqtt.md

 `Is IPv6` can be enabled or disabled. _IPv6_ is the newest version of the _Internet Protocol_.
 More information about _IPv6_ can be found in the **External Links** section.

-`Remote IP address` is the IP address from which the connection originates.
+`URL` is the IP address from which the connection originates.

-`Remote port` is the port number of the connection.
+`Port` is the port number of the connection.
 For _MQTT_, the standard is 1883.

 `Autostart` can be enabled or disabled and dictates when the connection is run (from the beginning of an application's life cycle or when the appropriate **Nodes** are used).